 Which Alaskan Cruise Port has the Best Whale Watching?

 From people on the boat, I heard Hoonah.
 Everyone we spoke to who did a whale watch at this port saw a lot of whales.
-If I return, I will do a whale watch in Hoonah.
+If I return, I will do whale watching in Hoonah.
 So spend your morning either kayaking or on a whale watch.
 There is also the highest population of brown bears on the island, although I didn’t hear only good things about the brown bear tours.

 Walk into Hoonah